Kotlin/binary-compatibility-validator/docs/design/KLibSupport.md

 The next line declares a target alias (`// Alias: <name> => [<targets>]`).
 There are only one alias (`linux`).
 Aliases are generated for target groups corresponding to groups from a default hierarchy, that could appear in a file and consist of more than a single target.
-For instance, there's no `andoidNative` group alias as there are no declarations having only corresponding android-native targets and there is no group for `mingwX64` as there would no other targets in such a group.
+For instance, there's no `androidNative` group alias as there are no declarations having only corresponding android-native targets and there is no group for `mingwX64` as there would no other targets in such a group.
 After that, a regular KLib ABI dump header continues, with an exception to some declarations being